Northern Campaign of 1777 Primary Sources

 PDF: Hadden's Journal and Orderly Books.
 A Journal Kept in Canada and Upon Burgoyne's Campaign in 1776 and 1777, by Lieut.
 James M. Hadden, Roy.
 Art. and Orders kept by him and issued by Sir Guy Carleton, Lieut.
 General John Burgoyne and Major General William Phillips, in 1776, 1777, and 1778.
 With an explanatory chapter and notes by Horatio Rogers.
 Munsell's Historical Series No. 12 (Joel Munsell's Sons, Albany, NY: 1884).

 2nd Lieutenant James Murray Hadden was a subaltern in Captain William Borthwick's company of the 3rd Battalion, Royal Regiment of Artillery.
-His daily journal and orderly book transcripts is one of the best British records of the 1776 and 1777 Northern Campaigns, expertly edited by Horatio Rogers.
+His daily journal and orderly book transcripts are some of the best British records of the 1776 and 1777 Northern Campaigns, expertly edited by Horatio Rogers.

 PDF: The British Invasion from the North.
 The Campaigns of Generals Carleton and Burgoyne from Canada, 1776-1777, with the Journal of Lieut.
 William Digby of the 53d, or Shropshire Regiment of Foot.
 Illustrated with Historical Notes by James Phinney Baxter.
 Munsell's Historical Series No. 16 (Joel Munsell's Sons, Albany, NY: 1887).

 Lieutenant William Digby was the senior subaltern of Captain John Wight's grenadier company, 53rd Regiment of Foot.
 While contemporarily written, Digby later added more information to his journal, and therefore the contents of this source must be taken carefully ("hindsight is often 20/20").
-As with the contents of this memoired journal, editor James Phinney Baxter's editorial content is often inaccurate and should not automatically be taken for face value.
+The publication's editor, James Phinney Baxter, added content which is often inaccurate and should not automatically be taken for face value.

 Lieutenant-General Burgoyne's Orderly Book